oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 An interface type definition is a type of TOSCA type definition and as a result supports the common keynames listed in [Section 6.4.1](#641-common-keynames-in-type-definitions).
-In addition, the interfacd type definition has the following recognized keynames:
+In addition, the interface type definition has the following recognized keynames:

 |Keyname|Mandatory|Type|Description|
 | :---- | :------ | :---- | :------ |